couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 * Click "Setup" button

-* For all Setup Wizard screens, leave all values as default and click "Next"
+* For all Setup Wizard screens, leave all values as default and click "Next".

 After finishing the Setup Wizard, you should see: